 Are there leadership opportunities in the Master Gardener program?

 Yes!
-Each year Master Gardeners elect the following officers in November, with the office to start in January: President – Conducts the monthly meeting.
-Vice-President – Assists the president as needed and conducts the monthly meeting in the president’s absence.
+Each year Master Gardeners elect the following officers in November, with the office to start in January: Chairperson – Conducts the monthly meeting.
+Vice-Chairperson – Assists the president as needed and conducts the monthly meeting in the president’s absence.
 Secretary – Keeps the minutes of the meeting including attendance.
 Treasurer – Is the chair of the finance committee and keeps a record of finances of the group.

 Master Gardeners can also chair events, coordinate the diagnostic lab, and serve on a variety of committees.
 A variety of skills and talents are needed!
 Those with an interest in administration and coordination will find their niche alongside those with education and gardening interests.
 It takes a community of Master Gardeners to make our program a success!